pypa/pipx/docs/explanation/scope.rst

 pipx exposes top-level policy when pip and uv honor the same contract.
 Backend arguments carry controls specific to pip or uv. ``--cooldown DAYS`` maps one pipx release-age policy to both backends.

+A release-age policy describes the machine, not one command, so ``PIPX_COOLDOWN`` supplies the default and no configuration file appears to hold it.
+That keeps pipx settings in one place and keeps the policy out of the backend environment variables (``PIP_UPLOADED_PRIOR_TO``, ``UV_EXCLUDE_NEWER``), which would bind pipx to one backend and leak into unrelated pip and uv runs in the same shell.
+The variable outranks the cooldown an environment recorded at install time, because it states what the machine wants now rather than what an older install happened to use; ``--cooldown`` still overrides both, and a lock file supersedes all of them by pinning every version outright.

 Application launchers start the installed application without downloading packages or changing its environment.
 Health checks and repairs belong in commands that the user invokes for those purposes.